williamkeller/advent-of-code-2022/daily.md

+## Day 04

+Got a late start.
+Which is too bad, because the puzzle was pretty easy, and I got it done pretty quick.
+Not competitively quick, of course, but still fast by our local group's standards.

 ## Day 03

 Took too long looking up how to do dumb things like turn a string into an array,